 For this short assignment (minimum 600 words, submitted via email), you should start to work toward analyzing the cultural artifact that you will address further in Paper 2.
-For both the short assignment and the paper, we want to draw on Harris’s notions of “coming to terms” and “forwarding” so that we can better understand how the cultural artifact works and how we can draw on class readings to analyze it.
+For both the short assignment and the paper, we want to draw on Harris’s notions of “coming to terms,” “forwarding,” and “countering” so that we can better understand how the cultural artifact works and how we can draw on class readings to analyze it.
 This analysis should draw on concepts and ideas from our class readings.
-You can continue to draw on our Unit 1 texts on mindfulness, but you can also incorporate thoughts from Schalk, Febos, and Loofbourow.

 One challenge will be choosing a cultural artifact or text to analyze.
 Our understanding of “text” here is broad.
 You could focus on a text from popular culture such as a song, music video, television show, movie, or advertisement.
 You could look at examples from fashion, sports, food, entertainment, politics, or business.
 You can focus on a particular person who has some sort of cultural significance.
 Just about anything will work as long as you can make specific observations about the text and analyze it through the lens of our readings.